Mike Ditka: New Orleans Saints

-The low point of the season came three weeks later in a loss to the Falcons, which was the Saints' 10th in 11 weeks.
-Ditka came into the postgame press conference appearing emotionally exhausted, and said he felt the Saints would be better off hiring someone else to coach the team.
-Ditka claimed, "[he] didn't have it anymore", and said to the reporters, "God puts people in places for reasons, and he probably put me here to be humbled.
+The low point of the season came three weeks later in a loss to the Atlanta Falcons, which was the Saints' 10th in 11 weeks.
+Ditka came into the postgame press conference appearing emotionally exhausted, and said he felt his charges “broke” him.
+He then said the Saints would be better off hiring someone else to coach the team, claiming he was the "wrong guy" to lead them and that "[he] didn't have it anymore", saying "God puts people in places for reasons, and he probably put me here to be humbled.
 I deserve it."

-He said that he did not feel they had much talent on the offensive side of the field.
-A reporter asked him if he was considering leaving the team, and Ditka replied affirmatively.
-When followed up with a question about whether he would resign before the season was over, Ditka said that he would if he felt that he was going to be fired.
-When asked if he believed the team quit on him, Ditka said that he did not believe that, that it was his responsibility to have the team ready to play, and that he had "failed" in that role.
-After a few more questions, Ditka walked away from the reporters and called the whole exercise "silly".
+Ditka said that he did not feel the Saints had much talent on the offensive side of the field, blaming himself for that and saying that he had let the players down by not having them ready.
+He also cited the Saints’ lack of playmaking ability, as they dropped several passes and failed to take advantage of three Falcons fumbles while turning the ball over seven times themselves.
+Ditka was asked if he felt the team had quit on him, which he denied; however, when he was asked if he was thinking about leaving immediately he responded affirmatively.
+However, Ditka also said that he would not do it unless he knew for certain he would be fired before the end of the year.
+Before leaving the press conference, the defeated Ditka called himself a "hypocrite" and said the entire exercise was "silly".

-After two more losses, Ditka and the Saints faced the 7–7 Cowboys in their home finale on Christmas Eve.
+After two more losses, Ditka and the Saints faced the 7–7 Dallas Cowboys in their home finale on Christmas Eve.
 Ditka chose to give the start to Jake Delhomme, his third-string quarterback.
 In his first NFL start, Delhomme threw for two touchdowns and ran for a third, and Fred Weary took a forced fumble 56 yards for the game-winning score, as the Saints knocked off the Cowboys, 31–24.
-This proved to be Ditka's final victory as a head coach; after a 45–13 loss to the Panthers the following week left the Saints with a 3–13 record and their seventh consecutive nonwinning season, Ditka and general manager Bill Kuharich were fired on January 6, 2000.
+This proved to be Ditka's final victory as a head coach; after a 45–13 loss to the Carolina Panthers the following week left the Saints with a 3–13 record and their seventh consecutive nonwinning season, Ditka and general manager Bill Kuharich were fired on January 6, 2000.

 Over a total of 14 seasons as a head coach, Ditka amassed a regular-season record of 121–95 and a postseason record of 6–6.